blueprint-genetics/amiss/docs/paper/results.md

 The random forest classifier outperforms logistic regression regardless of imputation method, and the lowest performing imputation method wrt. random forest classifiers (MissForest) has higher mean performance than the highest performing imputation method wrt. logistic regression (missingness indicators).

 For both logistic regression and random forest, single imputation methods and k-NN appear to have equivalent performance, though in conjunction with logistic regression outlier imputation seems to perform slightly worse.
-With regard to random forest classifiers MICE random forest, BPCA, MICE Bayes regression and MICE PMM perform slightly or somewhat worse than simple imputation methods, but display greater differences in conjunction with logistic regression, where MICE random forest and BPCA are clearly preferable to MICE Bayes regression and MICE PMM.
+With regard to random forest classifiers, MICE random forest, BPCA, MICE Bayes regression, and MICE PMM perform slightly or somewhat worse than simple imputation methods, but display greater differences in conjunction with logistic regression, where MICE random forest and BPCA are clearly preferable to MICE Bayes regression and MICE PMM.
 MICE ordinary regression and MissForest perform worse on average with both classifier types, but when combined with logistic regression, MICE ordinary regression brings mean classification performance down close to that of a coin flip.

 ## Main experiment